-Here’s my eggs-clusive eggs-pose’ on Easter eggs.
+Here’s my egg-clusive eggs-pose’ on the original of Easter eggs.

 Long before the egg was associated with the resurrection of Jesus Christ, Egyptians believed that the sun was hatched from an eggs-tremely large egg.
 The Romans, Gauls (French), Chinese, Egyptians and Persians all eggs-alted the egg as a symbol of the universe and the rebirth of the earth each spring.